Fraternity holds scholarship raffle

 When asked about the importance of the CIAA scholarship raffle, Chairman Stephon Cunningham was quoted as saying in the release, “It brings my heart joy to see people donate to a worthy cause by helping young people achieve their dream of going to college and furthering their education.”

-According to the release, HBCU’s offer students, regardless of their race, an opportunity to develop their skills and talents to serve domestically and internationally as professionals and entrepreneurs.

-For more information on Tau Lambda Lambda’s programs and activities, visit www.southernmdques.org.
+For more information on Tau Lambda Lambda’s programs and activities, please visit www.southernmdques.org.